mschuchard/linter-puppet-parsing/README.md

 `Linter-Puppet-Parsing` aims to provide functional and robust `puppet parser validate` linting functionality in Atom.

 ### Installation
-The `Puppet` or `Puppet Enterprise` Agent is required to be installed (preferably from a package or a gem) before using this.
-Version 4 or higher of Puppet is required and version 5.5.x is recommended.
+The Puppet or Puppet Enterprise client software is required to be installed (preferably from a package or a gem) before using this.
+Version 4 or higher of Puppet is required and version 5.5.x or 6.x is recommended.
 The `Linter` and `Language-Puppet` Atom packages are also required.

 ### Usage
-- Avoid specifying arguments (e.g. `--debug`) that greatly affect the formatting of the parser output.
+- Avoid specifying arguments or flags (e.g. `--debug`) that greatly affect the formatting of the parser output.
 These will cause issues.
-- The `Puppet` parser is slower than most linter executables and its errors may require a few seconds after saving to display.
 - The `Puppet` parser only throws errors for the first line of errors it encounters in a manifest so this linter only displays one line of errors at a time.
 However, multiple lines of warnings will be displayed.
-- On Windows, you have to specify the whole path to the puppet executable, even if it is in `PATH`, e.g. `C:\Program Files\Puppet Labs\Puppet\bin\puppet`
+- On Windows, you have to specify the absolute path to the Puppet executable, even if it is in your environment `PATH` (e.g. `C:\Program Files\Puppet Labs\Puppet\bin\puppet`).